 Use appropriate access equipment as required for safe work at height.
 Otherwise there is a risk of falling.

 The dust cover needs to be removed after commissioning is completed.

-Heat detectors are not to be used with detector guards unless the combination has been evaluated and found suitable for that purpose.
+Smoke and heat detectors are not to be used with detector guards unless the combination has been evaluated and found suitable for that purpose.